AlphaHydrae/blog/_archives/2013-06-28-nodejs-dependency-injection.md

   }
 };

-// Require the module you wish to test with sandboxed-module. var module = sandbox.require('./module', {
+// Require the module you wish to test. var module = sandbox.require('./module', {

   requires : {